mastercomfig/mastercomfig/docs/next_steps/quick_fixes.md

 ## I got banned from the Discord server

-You can submit a single [ban appeal](https://dyno.gg/form/dae64461) after 2 days of receiving your ban.
+You can submit a single [ban appeal](https://dyno.gg/form/dae64461) a few days after receiving your ban.